🖤 SOURCES AND ACKNOWLEDGEMENTS 🖤

 Thank you to:

-native plant societies and herbarium archivists preserving ecological knowledge
+• native plant societies and archivists preserving ecological knowledge

-photographers, hikers, gardeners, and amateur naturalists who generously share observations and identifications
+• photographers, hikers, and amateur naturalists who generously share observations and identifications

-and to the landscapes themselves, which continue to reward slowness, attention, and wonder
+• the land itself, which continues to reward slowness, attention, and wonder